 NLP Techniques

-On PlanetNLP.com I have split the techniques and exercises according to whether they are skills you use with other people (covered under NLP Techniques) or exercises that you can use on yourself (NLP exercises).
+On PlanetNLP.com I have split the techniques and exercises according to whether they are skills you use with other people, which are covered as NLP Techniques, or exercises that you can use on yourself which I have classed as NLP exercises.
+There are also a few NLP lessons which are longer articles covering specific skills.

 For most people it's worth developing your NLP skills by working with your own mind and learning the NLP exercises first.
-That way you have something to do with other people (run through an NLP exercise such as the NLP Whiteout) that allows you to practice the skills presented below.
+That way you have something to do with other people, such as run through an NLP exercise such as the NLP Whiteout Technique, so that you to practice the skills presented below.

 When learning NLP techniques, initially each can be practiced individually, but the long term goal is to seamlessly use the techniques whenever they are required.

 Also, don't forget the NLP Lessons that cover areas such as submodalities and content changes.
-These lessons provide a strong grounding required for many of the NLP exercises and techniques.
+These lessons provide the strong grounding in fundamental NLP concepts required for many of the NLP techniques and exercises.

 General NLP Techniques